flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/managed-modes.md

 ### Engaging DES Mode
 The DES mode can be engaged when:

-- the altitude selected in the FCU os lower than the present altitude
+- the altitude selected in the FCU is lower than the present altitude
 - either NAV, LOC^*^, LOC are active
 - takeoff, climb or go-around phase are not active
 - vertical flight path is valid